LoganZhao1997/website/_pages/about.md

   - /about.html
 ---

 I am a M.S. student in Industrial Engineering and Operations Research at <u>Columbia University</u>.
 I received my Bachelor's degree in Mechanical Engineering from <u>Zhejiang University</u> and was a research assistant at <u>University of Wisconsin-Madison</u>.
-My supervisors at two universities are [Prof. Xin Wang](https://directory.engr.wisc.edu/ie/Faculty/Wang_Xin/) and  [Prof. Weifei Hu](https://person.zju.edu.cn/en/0018087/) respectively.
+My supervisors at two universities are [Prof. Weifei Hu](https://person.zju.edu.cn/en/0018087/) and [Prof. Xin Wang](https://directory.engr.wisc.edu/ie/Faculty/Wang_Xin/), respectively.
 Click [here](http://www.wentaozhao.org/files/cv.pdf) to view my up-to-date CV.
 If you want to know more about me, please feel free to [contact me (wz2543@columbia.edu)](mailto:wz2543@columbia.edu).

 ## Research Interests